Honey and Mumford's Learning Styles Questionnaire

 Honey and Mumford's learning cycle also slightly differs from Kolb's:

-Based on the result, they can then move round the circle again, jump in any part of the cycle, and then quit when them deem them self as successful (learned the task or material).
-Their model would look like:
+Based on the result, the learners can then move around the cycle again, jump in any part of the cycle, and then quit when they deem them self as successful (learned the task or material).
+Their model looks similar to this:

 Honey and Mumford's model - Learning Styles Questionnaire (LSQ)